c-trimm/moment-recur/README.md

 moment-recur can be included in your project a few different ways.

 ### Browser
-Simply include the momentjs script, then the momment-recur script.
+Simply include the momentjs script, then the moment-recur script.
 ```html
 <script src="moment.min.js"></script>
 <script src="moment-recur.js"></script>